uniquid/developer-wiki/packages.md

 # Packages List

 Below are listed all packages that you can use to experiment the UniquID Blast platform.
-This page is coinitnous improvment.
+This page is in a state of continuous improvement.
 Keep in mind.

 ### Massive Imprinter Dashboard \[[zip](../attachments/massive-imprinter-dashboard.zip) - [tar](../attachments/massive_imprinter_dashboard.tar.gz)\]